Threadfin butterflyfish

-The threadfin butterflyfish (Chaetodon auriga) is a species of marine ray-finned fish belonging to the family Chaetodontidae.
+The threadfin butterflyfish (Chaetodon auriga) is a species of butterflyfish, which are tropical marine ray-finned fish belonging to the family Chaetodontidae.
 It has a wide Indo-Pacific distribution.

 Distribution

 Chaetodon auriga is found in the Indo-Pacific region, from the Red Sea and eastern Africa (south to Mossel Bay, South Africa) to the Hawaiian, Marquesas and Ducie islands, north to southern Japan, south to Lord Howe Island and Rapa Iti, at depths of 1–35 m.
 A single specimen was reported recently (2015) in the western Mediterranean Sea off Italy, a likely result of aquarium release.

 Description

 Chaetodon auriga is up to 23 cm long.
 Its body is white with "chevron" markings on the side.
 The rear edge of the dorsal fin has a prominent black spot with a trailing filament behind it, and a black vertical band runs through the eye.
 The fish also has a belly patch of descending oblique dark lines and bright yellow fins.
 Two subspecies are sometimes recognised: Chaetodon auriga auriga occurs in the Red Sea and lacks the dorsal eyespot; Chaetodon auriga setifer is the spotted population occurring outside the Red Sea.